A One Track Heart: Learning How to Receive Love

 Hearts are similar.
 Are you the kind of person whose heart flows outward to everyone else?
 Are you good at offering support, affirmation and validation to others.
 Would your friends and colleagues say you are a great listener and they feel safe around you?
 That’s terrific!
 You are a gift.

 But do you know how to receive love?
 Does your heart flow the other way?
 How comfortable are you sharing your own feelings?
 Do you ask for help from others and lean on them for support?
 Do you show your vulnerability and trust others to validate you?

 Just like minds, hearts beat strongest when they are able to give, and receive love.

 You aren’t alone.
-Most leaders we work with are much more comfortable giving than receiving.
+Most leaders we work with are comfortable giving, but uncertain on how to receive love.
 Receiving from another’s heart means accepting that you are human, vulnerable, valuable and interdependent.
 It means giving up the need to be seen in a certain way, and embracing the unknown risks of opening up.

 Compassion is about struggling with each other in a spirit of dignity.

 How can anyone struggle with you if they don’t know what you are struggling with.